korlibs-archive/korio/README.md

 ### VFS

-Korio provides an asynchronous VirtualFileSystem extensible engine.
+Korio provides an asynchronous Virtual File System extensible engine.
 There is a Vfs class and a Vfs.Proxy class that provides you a base for your VFS.
-But at the application level, you are using a VfsFile class that represents a file inside a Vfs.
+But when using it you are using a VfsFile class that represents a node (file or folder) inside a Vfs.

 As an example, in a suspend block, you can do the following: